freddiejbawden/notes/nc/evolutionary-algorithms.md

 * Selecting good individuals
 * Replenishing the population

+## Continuous Representations

+W must define a continuous representation for search and optimization.
+Our individuals can be represented using a vector of real numbers which describe current solutions of the problem.

 ## Hill Climbing

 A hill climbing algorithm aims to find a global minima or maxima by continually making small changes to its subject.